 Okay, now that we have our images optimized for people…let’s optimize them for search engines.
 Follow these rules:

-- Use keywords – There are a number of strategic places that you need to use keywords when it comes to images.
+- Use keywords – There are a number of strategic places where you need to use keywords when it comes to images.
 Use them in the alt text, in the image name, the page title and in the text around the image.

-- Long descriptions – One of the most common elements most people miss when using images on their site is long descriptions.
+- Long descriptions – One of the most common elements most people miss when using images on their sites is long descriptions.
 Long descriptions are like alt tags, but more detailed.
 Here is an example of both: